-- 1. In-water work conducted between September 1 and November 1 will include a 300meter shutdown zone monitored by dedicated protected species observers to avoid impacting (i.e. taking) juvenile fur seals and pups returning to Village Cove and the Salt Lagoon entrance channel.
-The radius of the zone may be modified by site specific sound source and propagation data collected by the Government during construction. - 2.
+- 1. No in-water work will be conducted between September 1 and November 1 to avoid impacting (i.e. taking) juvenile fur seals and pups returning to Village Cove and the Salt Lagoon entrance channel. - 2.
 Project vessels will not travel within 3,000 feet of designated Steller sea lion critical habitat (haulouts or rookeries). - 3.
 USACE will coordinate with the Aleut Community of Saint Paul Island to secure certification that their vessels are rat-free. - 4.
 Project-related activities will not use the Boulder Beach area to access work sites in order to avoid impacting (i.e. taking) least-auklets or their nesting habitat. - 5.
 USACE will prepare an oil spill and prevention plan, in accordance with Federal, State of Alaska, and St. Paul Harbor requirements, and have it reviewed and approved by USACE and St. Paul Harbormaster prior to commencing work.

 - 6. Project vessels must be operated in compliance with State of Alaska marine vessel (air emissions) visibility standards (18 AAC 50.70). - 7.
 Dredging operations will not place dredged material in open water, and instead shall place all dredged material on St. Paul Island uplands for beneficial uses. - 8.
 USACE will take reasonable precautions, per 18 AAC 50.045(d), to prevent the generation of fugitive dust at its rock source and dredged material placement sites. - 9.
-USACE will implement marine mammal mitigation measures in accordance with Chapter 5.0 of the August 2023 Operation and Maintenance Activities Environmental Assessment and Finding of No Significant Impact, Saint Paul Harbor, Saint Paul Island, Alaska - 10.
-USACE has requested a Water Quality Certificate of Reasonable Assurance under Section 401 of the Clean Water Act based on sediment chemical analysis completed in September 2023 indicating there are no anthropogenic chemicals of concern that exceed applicable screening criteria in the St. Paul Harbor.
-The USACE expects to receive the Certificate in late October 2023 and will not commit resources to the Operations and Maintenance project prior to receiving the Certificate.
+USACE will implement marine mammal mitigation measures in accordance with Chapter 5.0 of the July 2023 Operation and Maintenance Activities Environmental Assessment and Finding of No Significant Impact, Saint Paul Harbor, Saint Paul Island, Alaska